 A Wonderful Combination Of Crimson And Lavender Makes Varied Bunting Shine Like A Jewel

 Even though this bird’s coloring could impress any fashion designer, it doesn’t like to show off.
-The varied bunting (Passerina Versicolor) is a shy bird and often hides in desert scrubs.
+The varied bunting (Passerina versicolor) is a shy bird that often hides in desert scrubs.

-It is a songbird from the cardinal Cardinalidae family.
-A sturdy bird with a very short tail, males are only 4.3-5.5 inches long.
+It is a songbird from the Cardinalidae family.
+A sturdy bird with a very short tail, males measure only 4.3 to 5.5 inches in length.

-They have a mosaic of rich plum, crimson, lavender, violet, cherry red, and blue, becoming browner towards fall.
-The females and the young ones are light to chestnut brown and speckled with white.
+They exhibit a mosaic of rich plum, crimson, lavender, violet, cherry red, and blue, becoming browner toward fall.
+The females and young ones are light to chestnut brown and speckled with white.

 They prefer habitats with shrubs and bushes, often on steep slopes.
 Their favorite spots are riparian areas and desert washes.

-Varied bunting hunt insects but also eat fruit and any seeds they can find.
-This species begins nesting in late May through to early June, though some birds delay nesting until the summer rains in July or August.
+Varied buntings hunt insects but also eat fruit and any seeds they can find.
+This species begins nesting from late May through early June, though some birds delay nesting until the summer rains in July or August.

-Their nests are cup-shaped and made from grass bound together with spider webs in the branches of thorny scrub.
-They are typically located near water.
+Their nests are cup-shaped and made from grass bound together with spider webs, typically located in the branches of thorny scrub near water.

 The females lay two to five blue-white eggs and incubate them for about two weeks.
 Young chicks grow full feathers in ten days and leave the nest a few days later.